 - Preschool- Kaymbu: Kaymbu is an iPad-based application that our teachers use to capture the essence of classroom activities by taking photos and videos of important classroom activities to share with you.
 Additionally, parents receive storyboards sharing detailed information about the learning taking place. - Kindergarten Seesaw: Seesaw is an online platform that our Kindergarten teachers use to communicate with parents.
-Through Seesaw Kindergarten parents receive regular "catch-ups" on special activities, upcoming events, and curriculum updates. - Grade 1-8 Facebook Groups: Teachers use closed/private Facebook groups to share classroom updates with parents.
-Teachers post updates to these pages on a regular basis.
+Through Seesaw Kindergarten parents receive regular "catch-ups" on special activities, upcoming events, and curriculum updates. - Grade 1-8 Teacher Updates: Teachers use a messaging app to share classroom updates with parents.
+Teachers post updates through the app on a regular basis.
 Separate notices are sent with information on how to sign up and additional details. - Middle School Parent Locker/Google Classroom: Middle School teachers use Google Classroom integrated with Parent Locker.
 Parents can check their ParentLocker account for updates on their child's assignments, grades, and any upcoming tests/quizzes or projects due.
 In addition, a daily all inclusive homework email will be sent via ParentLocker to all middle school parents, detailing their child's assignments and important announcements.